kannibalox/PTPAPI/README.md

 #### `ptp search`

 This subcommand lets you search the site for movies.
 It can take movie and permalinks, as well as search by arbitrary parameters.
 For instance, `ptp search year=1980-2000 taglist=sci.fi` or `ptp search "Star Wars"`.
-It can also accept URLs for torrents and collages, e.g. `ptp search "https://passthepopcorn.me/torrents.php?id=68148"` or `ptp search https://passthepopcorn.me/collages.php?id=2438`
+It can also accept URLs for torrents and collages, e.g. `ptp search "https://passthepopcorn.me/torrents.php?id=68148"` or `ptp search https://passthepopcorn.me/collages.php?id=2438`, and regular search URLs, e.g. `https://passthepopcorn.me/torrents.php?action=advanced&year=1980-2000&taglist=action`.

 There are a couple aliases to make life easier: